-Employment for massage therapists is expected to increase faster than average over the period from 2004 to 2014 as more people learn about the benefits of massage therapy.
-As the interest in alternative medicines and holistic healings has increased so have the job opportunities for those skilled in massage therapy.
+Employment for massage therapists is expected to grow by 20 percent from 2010 to 2020, faster than average for all occupations.
+As the interest in alternative medicines and holistic healing has increased so have the job opportunities for those skilled in massage therapy.
 Healthcare providers and medical insurance companies are beginning to recognize massage therapy as a legitimate treatment and preventative measure for several types of injuries and illnesses.
 Massage therapy’s growing acceptance as a medical tool will greatly increase employment opportunities. *source: U.S. Department of Labor Bureau of Statistics

 What is a massage therapist?

 Massage therapists can specialize in over 80 different types of massage call modalities.
 Swedish massage, deep tissue massage, reflexology, acupressure, sports massage and neuromuscular massage are just a few of the many approaches to massage therapy.
 Most massage therapists specialize in several modalities.
 Massage therapists work by appointment.
 Before beginning a massage therapy session, therapists conduct an informal interview with the client to find out about the person’s medical history and desired results from the massage.
 Because massage therapists tend to specialize in only a few areas of massage, customers will often be referred or seek a therapist with a certain type of massage in mind.

 Click on the link below to learn more about wages and employment trends for Massage Therapist in California